-Since Amendment No. 1 to the Annual Report on Form 10-K/A for the year ended December 31, 2023, there have been no material changes to the Company's significant accounting policies, except as disclosed in this note.
+See Amendment No. 1 to the Annual Report on Form 10-K/A for the year ended December 31, 2023, for a complete listing of the Company's significant accounting policies.

 Reclassifications

 Certain prior period statements of operations, changes in stockholders' equity and cash flows amounts have been reclassified to conform to the Company's fiscal 2024 presentation.
 These reclassifications have no impact on the Company's previously reported net loss.